Hong Kong, SAR China Country Report

 Hong Kong's autonomy in its internal governance has decreased over the past two years with Beijing asserting its authority over the region and openly threatening to revoke "one country, two systems".
 In March 2017, locally unpopular candidate Carrie Lam was voted as the new Chief Executive by a 1,194-person committee that is overwhelmingly loyal to Beijing.
 Lam's tenure begins on 1 July 2017.
 Under Lam, Beijing is expected to continue increasing its interference in Hong Kong political affairs.
 As a result of this and repeatedly frustrated peaceful dissent, pro-democracy protests are likely to gradually become more violent and disruptive.
 Police reinforcements can be quickly deployed from the mainland and will prevent significant property damage, even if protesters clash withpro-Beijing demonstrators.

-The government has undertaken great efforts to promote foreign investment and the business environment is highly favourable.
 Government intervention in the market has traditionally been minimal; the territory's first anti-monopoly regulation only took effect in December 2015.
 The legal system, based on English common law, will continue to attract foreign investors in Hong Kong.
 Tax rates are low, with no tariff barriers.
-The tensions between pro-democracy and pro-establishment camps, in the meantime, will prompt occasional protests, especially around government premises.
-Disruptions to businesses, however, are unlikely in the over the next three months.

 Hong Kong's internal security is stable.
 The police are professional and effective, with specialised counter-terrorism capabilities.
 The threat from terrorism is very low in Hong Kong.
-Nevertheless, against the backdrop of global terrorism, the authorities have stepped up security, mainly at airports and cargo ports.
-In June 2017, authorities increased security ahead of the 1 July 2017 handover anniversary and Xi Jinping's visit to the city, although no specific threat to Hong Kong was cited.
+There has been little indication of Hong Kong being a main target for terrorist groups.
+The authorities have stepped up security, mainly at airports and cargo ports.
+There are regular counter-terrorism drills and training exercise carried out by the Hong Kong police.

 The Chinese central government is responsible for Hong Kong's defence.
-The Chinese military maintains about 5,000 lightly armed troops in Hong Kong and is capable of quickly deploying thousands more to defend the prosperous financial centre.
-Hong Kong faces no immediate risk of war.
+The Chinese military maintains about 5,000 lightly armed troops in Hong Kong and is capable of rapidly deploying thousands more to defend the financial centre.
+Hong Kong has no border disputes with nearby countries and faces no immediate risk of war.

 Vaccinations required to enter the country